Accelergy-Project/hwcomponents-adc/README.md

 ## Usage
 ### Inerface

-This estimator introduces the ADC estimator.
-ADC estimators can be instantiated with the following parameters:
+This model introduces the ADC model.
+ADC models can be instantiated with the following parameters:
 - `n_bits`: the resolution of the ADC
 - `tech_node`: the technology node in meters